NativeScript/docs-v7/core-concepts/accessing-native-apis-with-javascript.md

     }
 }
 ```
 Note that d.ts files require a lot of memory and CPU.
-Consider adding skipLibCheck option to tsconfig file.
+Consider adding skipLibCheck option to `tsconfig.json`.
 For more information: [tns-platform-declarations](https://github.com/NativeScript/NativeScript/tree/master/tns-platform-declarations)